jbrownbridge/unknown/README.md

 -----

 - Works best in latest Chrome, some versions of Firefox don't update at 60fps
-- Requires node, socket.io, coffee-script (install via npm)
+- Requires node, express, socket.io, coffee-script (install via npm)
+- Install dependencies with: npm install
-- On the server run node server.js to start the server
+- On the server run: node web.js to start the server
-- Then open up index.html in Chrome
+- Then open up [http://localhost:3000/index.html](http://localhost:3000/index.html) in Chrome
-- To compile the client code run coffee -w -c cleint.coffee.
-This will watch the file for any updates and automatically compile to JavaScript
+- To compile the client code run: coffee -w -c ./ public/ game/ This will watch the file for any updates and automatically compile to JavaScript
 - Keys: (left), (right) and (A) to jump.
 Hold down (A) to jump higher.

 Todo
 -----

-- Use package files to list dependencies
 - Convert client code to use CoffeeScript classes
 - Provide way for client to specify which server to connect too
 - Send player input versus positions
 - Provide way to set player input update rate
 - Do all game logic on server
 - Latency compensation and interpolation
+- ~~Use package files to list dependencies~~
-- Host game static files using Node and Express (at the moment no web server)
+- ~~Host game static files using Node and Express (at the moment no web server)~~
+- ~~Convert server code to CoffeeScript~~
 - so so much more

 Libraries